What is Same Store Sales?

-The Same-Store Sales metric compares the performance of an individual store in a given period relative to the same period in the prior year.
+The Same Store Sales metric compares the performance of an individual store in a given period relative to the same period in the prior year.

-How to Calculate Same-Store Sales
+How to Calculate Same Store Sales (Step-by-Step)

 Using the same-store sales metric, companies can compare each individual store’s performance against its performance in the previous year.